bearprin/bearprin.github.io/_publications/trmv21.md

   organization={Wiley Online Library}
 }
 ```
 ## Copyright Disclaimer
 © The Author(s).
-This is the author's version of the work.
+This is the author’s version of the work.
 It is posted here for your personal use.
-Not for redistribution.
-The definitive Version of Record is available at [doi](https://doi.org/10.1111/cgf.142616).
+Not forredistribution.
+The definitive Version of Record is available at <a href="{{page.doi}}">DOI</a>.